SchneiderInfosystems/FB4D/README.md

 ### Prerequisites

 This library requires at least Delphi 10 Seattle.
 The sample projects are developed with Delphi 10.2 Tokio.

+### Supported Platforms

+**FB4D** is developed in pure object pascal and can be used with _Firemonkey_ on all supported plattforms.
+The library and its sample projects are currently tested with Win64/Win32, Mac32 and Android.

 ### Submodules